jan-kasi/school-notes/notes/06 Exam technique.md

 ### Examiners complaints
 - No reference to the text
 - No philosophical vocabulary
-- Failure to ATDQ precisely
+- Failure to ATQ precisely and directly
 - Simple explanation, no detailed development showing understanding
 ### structure
-intro
+- intro
 1. define key terms
 2. explain the context the terms appear in (cite) and the importance of them within the M

-central explanation: 3 par
+- central explanation: 3 paragraphs
-3. state one way its found in M
+3. state one way it's found in M
 4. clear link to question
 5. references to the text
 6. explain Descartes specific terminology